Life Insurance Trust: What It Is and How It Works

 Transfer the Life Insurance Policy to the Trust

-Complete the necessary paperwork to move your life insurance policy into the trust.
-This may need to be done in the presence of a notary or lawyer.
-Most life insurance policies, including term life policies and permanent life insurance policies such as whole life, universal life and variable life plans, can be moved into a trust.
+Most life insurance policies, including term life and permanent policies like whole life, universal life and variable life can be transferred into a trust.

 6. 6